Matt Allan

 February 4, 2023

-Allan underwent UCL revision surgery in January, Mike Puma of the New York Post reports.
+Allan underwent UCL revision surgery on his right elbow in January, Mike Puma of the New York Post reports.

 ANALYSIS

-Allan underwent Tommy John surgery in May of 2021, and he's now undergoing effectively the same procedure.
-This marks his third elbow surgery in a span of 21 months, as he also underwent a cleanup procedure in January of 2022.
+Allan underwent Tommy John surgery in May 2021, and he's now undergoing effectively the same procedure.
+He's now had three elbow surgeries in the span of 21 months, as he also underwent a cleanup procedure in January 2022.
 Toss in the fact that the 2020 minor-league season was canceled due to the coronavirus pandemic and it means that Allan is about to face his fourth consecutive season without pitching in a game.

 Read More News